tonoy3125/tonoy3125/README.md

 ## ❇️ Objective

-I specialize in web development, utilizing HTML, CSS, and JavaScript to create interactive and visually appealing user interfaces.
-My expertise extends to React for building dynamic web applications.
-I work with MongoDB and Firebase for effective data management and serverless application development, ensuring seamless and efficient online experiences.
+I specialize in web development, using HTML, CSS, and JavaScript to create engaging and interactive user interfaces.
+I have expertise in React for building dynamic web applications and use TypeScript to ensure type safety.
+I work with Redux for state management, Next.js for server-side rendering, and MongoDB, Firebase, SQL, PostgreSQL, and Prisma for effective data management and database handling.
+My focus is on creating simple, efficient, and seamless online experiences.

 ## 📖 Current Overview